Two Pointer Techniques for Linked List Problems

 is a multiple of the cycle's length.

-Assuming the distance from the meeting point to the start of the cycle is m
+Suppose the distance from the meeting point to the cycle's start is m

-steps from the meeting point, you will also reach the start of the cycle.
-Referring to the fast
+steps, you will also reach the start of the cycle.
+Because, from the meeting point, after k

-steps will definitely reach the start of the cycle:
+steps, you will be at the start of the cycle:

-and moving both pointers at the same speed, they will meet again after k - m
+, and move both pointers at the same speed.
+After k - m

 ListNode getIntersectionNode(ListNode headA, ListNode headB);